Summary

-The mindset and satisfaction of our customers who interact with us will be strongly influenced by their perception of the fairness of procedures we use to handle complaints.
+We acknowledge that the mindset and satisfaction of our customers who interact with us will be strongly influenced by their perception of the fairness in how their complaint is managed, and the procedures we use to investigate and resolve complaints.

 Scope

-This policy applies to all Service NSW employees receiving or managing complaints from the public made to, or about, us regarding our services, our employees, and our complaint handling process.
+This Policy applies to all complaints from the public made to, or about, Service NSW regarding our services, or our employees, including our complaint management practices.

 Purpose

-This policy is intended to ensure that Service NSW handles complaints fairly, efficiently, and effectively.
+This Policy is intended to ensure that Service NSW manages complaints from customers fairly, effectively, and efficiently.

 Our complaint management system is intended to: